Learn how to make a herbarium journal, its history, and why they are used today. Make your own by collecting and recording your own plants.

 Another page has some pressed blooms from my lacecap hydrangea and one pretty dark purple calibrachoa or million bells.

 It would be fun to fill this book up with all of my plants.
-It would be wonderful for keeping a record of them, but I don't know if I will ever get to them all.
+It would be wonderful for keeping a record of them all.

 Suz